-Behind her, her daughter, Willow, the niece I’m an irresponsible aunt to, is roaring in jolly incoherence, the medium brown skin with golden undertones that she inherited from Jane on full display, because, somehow, in the three minutes since we pulled into the driveway, she’s managed to strip off all her clothing and also tear half the holiday decorations free from the staircase.
+Behind her, her daughter, Willow, the niece I’m an irresponsible aunt to, roars in jolly incoherence.
+The light brown skin with golden undertones that she inherited from Jane is on full display, because, somehow, in the three minutes since we pulled into the driveway, she’s managed to strip off all her clothing.

-Her black hair whirls out behind her in a breeze of her own making as she races by us, the garland she clutches in her tyrannical little fist trailing pine needles and winterberries over the carpet in her wake.
-What a frigging mess.
+Her black hair whirls out behind her in a breeze of her own making as she races by us, the greenery she clutches in her tyrannical little fist trailing pine needles and winterberries all over the carpet in her wake.
 As she passes, I catch a familiar tune through the madness and realize that she’s not actually incoherent, but scream-singing a garbled, manic version of Jingle Bells.

 I shift my focus back to my irate sister.
-“In my defense, I didn’t know she could reach the jar I hid said candy canes in.”
+“In my defense, I didn’t know she could reach the jar I hid the candy canes in.”

-Jane opens her mouth to respond, but before she can launch into what I’m sure would be an epic telling off, a distant thud echoes from one of the back rooms.
-It sounds like Willow literally just bounced off of a wall.
+Jane opens her mouth to respond, but before she can launch into what I’m sure would be an epic telling off, a thud echoes from where Willow disappeared down the hallway.
+It sounds like she literally just bounced off of a wall.

-I let out a deep sigh of regret.
-I love spending time with Willow, and I’m usually pretty good with her, but knowing Jane, it’ll take me weeks to convince her to let me babysit again.
+I sigh in regret as I watch her go.
+I love spending time with Willow, and I’m usually pretty good with her.
+Today was an off day.
+One I’ll pay for.
+Knowing Jane, it’ll take me weeks to convince her to let me babysit again.
 I guess I’ll have to make due with supervised visits until then, and try to be on my best, most adultish behavior.

-Dave, my sister’s husband, chooses that moment to lean around the corner of his open office door.
-I hadn’t even realized he was home.
+Dave, my sister’s husband, chooses that moment to lean around the corner of his open office door, making me jump.
+I didn’t even know he was home.
 The lights from the nearby Christmas tree turn his sandy hair amber and sparkle in the reflection of his thick-framed glasses.